 All API requests require a valid JWT Bearer token.
 CauseFlow verifies the token signature, claims (issuer, audience, expiry), and tenant binding on every request.
 Webhook ingestion uses API keys authenticated via HMAC-SHA256.
 Authentication details →2.
 Authorization (RBAC)

-Four roles — admin, owner, operator, viewer — control what each user can do within a tenant.
+Two roles — admin and member — control what each user can do within a tenant.
 Every request is scoped to the tenant identified in the JWT.
 Data from one tenant is physically inaccessible to another.
 RBAC details →3.
 Temporary infrastructure credentials

-When an investigation starts, CauseFlow uses AWS STS AssumeRole to generate temporary credentials for each AI agent.
-Credentials expire after 15 minutes and are scoped to the minimum permissions required by that agent’s role.
-Credentials are revoked immediately when the investigation completes.
+When an investigation starts, CauseFlow uses AWS STS AssumeRole to generate temporary credentials scoped to the minimum permissions required for the investigation.
+Credentials expire after 15 minutes and are revoked immediately when the investigation completes.
 Data privacy details →4.
 Encryption at rest and in transit

 All data is encrypted in transit with TLS.
 OAuth tokens and sensitive credentials are protected with KMS envelope encryption (AES-256-GCM).
 The data encryption key (DEK) is encrypted with your tenant’s customer master key (CMK) — even a full database compromise yields no usable credentials.5.
 Immutable audit trail